Green Building Supplies:

--Polyethylene packaging which is used to wrap carpet yarn spools and other raw materials is recycled into plastic pellets, sold to extruders of film, plastic wrap and plastic trash bags, or it is used in molded items.
+-Polyethylene packaging which is used to wrap carpet yarn spools and other raw materials is recycled into plastic pellets, sold to extruders of film, plastic wrap, and plastic trash bags, or it is used in molded items.

--Cardboard, paper, aluminum, wooden pallets, yarn cones, roll cores, liquid containers, raw material packaging, scrap metal, which are other materials used in the manufacturing process, are reused or recycled.
+-Cardboard, paper, aluminum, wooden pallets, yarn cones, roll cores, liquid containers, raw material packaging, and scrap metal, which are other materials used in the manufacturing process, are reused or recycled.

 Addressing the challenges of post-consumer recycling, CRI has a committee of member representatives rallying industry expertise and resources.
-Included in the committee's work is the developing of an identification system of carpet materials to make the sorting of fiber and backing compounds easier and more efficient in the future.
+Included in the committee’s work is the development of an identification system of carpet materials to make the sorting of fiber and backing compounds easier and more efficient in the future.
 Many CRI member companies as well as many entrepreneurs around the country are currently using this identification system, called the Carpet Component Identification Code (CCIC).